ClickCease Outbound links | what are they and how do they affect SEO

 whats the difference between outbound vs inbound links

-Outbound links are all backlinks present on pages on your website that point to pages on other websites.
+Outbound links are all backlinks present on pages of your website that point to pages on other websites.
 Generally, outbound links work like “votes of trust” that share a portion of your website’s authority with the destination website.
 Linking out to high-quality pages can help you rank higher.

 Because outbound links are backlinks pointing from your website to other websites, it means that you are sharing your page’s authority with other web pages.
 Your page’s authority is distributed across the outbound links in your article, and they benefit from it.

-Web page authority is not equally distributed within the outbound links on your page.
+Web page authority is not equally distributed among the outbound links on your page.
 That’s because some authority goes to your internal links (i.e., links pointing to other pages on your website).
 Additionally, most SEOs agree that links featured higher up on the page carry more value than those in the lower portions of the content.
-Generally, that’s because links featured at the top of the page have a higher likelihood of being seen by website visitors.
+Generally, that’s because links featured at the top of the page have a higher likelihood of being seen by visitors.

 However, as a general rule, outbound links don’t necessarily take away from your page’s authority to give to others.
 While an excessive number of outbound links can hurt your SEO, on average, a few well-placed outbound links can improve it.